Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/1RP_AXI_GPIO_in_RP_Interface_INI/README.md

 ---
 `source enable_dfx_bdc.tcl`

-We need to enable DFX on a block design container.
+DFX must be enabled on a block design container.
 Double click the BDC, in the "General" tab , select "Enable Dynamic Function eXchange on this container" .
 You can also "freeze the boundary of this container" if the Static-RP interface definition is complete.
 This will stop further parameter propogration across static-RP boundary.
 In the "Addressing" tab, the aperture will be automatically defined for each interface based on  address assignment at the top.
-You can switch the aperture inference to "Manual" if interested.
+You can switch the aperture inference to "Manual" if desired.

 <p align="center">